The rise in interest FD’s rate won’t beat the inflation rate in India now!

 The above data shows how year on year the inflation rates are rising above the provided interest on FDs.

 I would like to conclude by saying that no investment avenue is bad, it’s about your financial goals, your time horizon, and your risk appetite.
 Even that can be easily sorted once you sit with your financial planner.
-If you have any questions, you can put that in the comment box, I will be happy to answer that.
+If you have any questions, you can email us, I will be happy to answer them.